The Trustees of the HCLUganda charity

 in Uganda which are funded by HCLUganda.

-Dr Simon McMinn is a practising General Practitioner based in
+Dr Simon McMinn was a practising General Practitioner based in

-Cheltenham, Gloucestershire and is a partner in the Yorkleigh
+Cheltenham, Gloucestershire and a partner in the Yorkleigh

 Surgery on St.Georges Road.
-He also provides consultation services
+He also provided consultation services

 to the county police and prison services including management